Kellegram/kellegram-xyz/src/guides/firefox_setup.md

 ***
 <span style="color:red"> *WARNING:*</span> Default DNS provider is Cloudflare, if you do not trust Cloudflare, use the following link to learn how to change the DNS provider: [Application level DNS](https://wiki.archlinux.org/index.php/Domain_name_resolution#Application-level_DNS)

-<span style="color:red"> *WARNING:*</span> Using Application-level DNS methods like this one will bypass your local DNS reolver.
+<span style="color:red"> *WARNING:*</span> Using Application-level DNS methods like this one will bypass your local DNS resolver.
 Pi-hole and similar blockers will not work!
 ***

 ## Extensions I use